 In Prepear, users can save a recipe and create a cookbook right in their program.
 From the saving of a recipe to a cookbook, you can also start the shopping experience.
 Create a meal plan, create a grocery list, etc. The blogger is being compensated because the user isn’t being sent off Prepear.

 Prepear mode cooking experience guiding the user is popular.

 Users can create custom meal plans or purchase meal plans from bloggers that sell them.
 Users can also customize their meal plans within a plan too.
-They can use any recipe from any source (different bloggers recipes within the meal plan) on any device.
+They can use any recipe from any source.
 There is a lot less turn because of this customizable option.

 Natalie can be reached via email at: [email protected]

 Want to learn more about Prepear?